What is Unified Communications (UC)?

 - Organizations that require various layers of administrative control and those that want to empower end user self service

 - Organizations that want to speed business process and introduce zero touch provisioning by the integration of UC Automation with their IT systems (e.g. CRM, ITSM, ERP, etc.)

-- Organizations that want to create a flexible and agile UC services and workflow that suits the evolving needs of the business
+- Organizations that want to create a flexible and agile unified communication solutions and workflows that suits the evolving needs of the business

 Unified Communications (UC) Automation Uses and Applications

 Unified communications automation will help an organization in the following ways: